-7.15 Treatment Rooms and Assisted Bathing
+7.15 Healthy Living Suites and Bathing Rooms

-Wash hand basins are to be provided in all clinical areas, OT rooms and medical rooms.
+Wash hand basins are to be provided in all clinical areas, healthy living suites and medical rooms.
 In clinical and hazardous areas wash hand basins should be stainless steel with wall mounted lever mixer taps to avoid cross contamination.
-Hand rinse basins will not be fitted with a plug or chain stay hole to avoid sitting water.
+Hand washing and drying provision facilities must be available at all times.